1929 Hoffmann-Hayman Employees at the “Fragrant…” Billboard

 A separate research lead says S. P. Stevens (Stanford P. Stevens) may have started by painting H and H Coffee billboards; two surviving samples of his art are here for visual comparison:

-The second photo in the lot is an “In Step with N.R.A.” promotional shot from the same era, shown below.
+The second photo in the lot is an “In Step with N.R.A.” promotional shot from a few years later, shown below.
 Roughly thirty employees are assembled on the factory’s front steps under a facade painted “HOFFMANN HAYMAN COFFEE CO.”
 Two pairs of flanking signs make the message plain: NRA eagle emblems and a hand-lettered “‘We are Satisfied’ — Hoffmann-Hayman Coffee Co.” placard on the building, and bright circular “BUY NOW — H-H BRAND QUALITY PRODUCTS” display cards at the bottom of the steps.
 A dark-painted “IN STEP WITH N.R.A.” caption runs across the foreground, and an H and H Coffee delivery truck is just visible on the right.
-The National Recovery Administration ran from 1933 to 1935, which dates this photo to the same two-year window as the 1934 group shot.
+The National Recovery Administration ran from 1933 to 1935, dating this second photo to roughly four years after the 1929 billboard group shot.

-The reverse of that print carries the photographer’s studio stamp — the same Zintgraff attribution noted in the Instagram caption:
+The reverse of that N.R.A. print carries the photographer’s studio stamp — Jas.
+W. Zintgraff, the attribution the 2018 Instagram caption mistakenly applied to the billboard photo above:

 Jas.
 W. Zintgraff.
 131 Isabel · Kenwood 6, San Antonio, Texas